 Geneva is a medium-sized city located in the state of Illinois.
-With a population of 21,806 people and four constituent neighborhoods, Geneva is the 117th largest community in Illinois.
+With a population of 21,247 people and six constituent neighborhoods, Geneva is the 115th largest community in Illinois.

 Also of interest is that Geneva has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.51% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.82% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

+Geneva is a somewhat ethnically-diverse city.
 The people who call Geneva home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Geneva residents report their race to be White, followed by Asian.
-Important ancestries of people in Geneva include Irish, Italian, English, and Polish.
+Important ancestries of people in Geneva include German, Irish, Italian, English, and Polish.